linty-org/readline.nvim/README.md

 ## Configuring word characters

 Readline motions that operate a-word-at-a-time (`forward-word`, etc.) advance the cursor until arriving at a "word character", then advance until arriving at the first non-word character.
 Deletion-by-word works similarly.
+The default set of word characters in Readline consists of [letters and digits](https://www.gnu.org/software/bash/manual/html_node/Commands-For-Moving.html).

-What should count as a "word character" is context-dependent: for example, in C, the word characters are usually taken to be the alphanumeric characters (`abc…zABC…Z0123…9`) and the underscore (`_`) – those characters that can be used in C variable/symbol names.
+What should count as a "word character" can be context-dependent: for example, in C, one may wish to take the word characters to be the alphanumeric characters (`abc…zABC…Z0123…9`) and the underscore (`_`) – those characters that can be used in C variable/symbol names.

 This plugin allows you to configure what counts as a word character in two ways:
 - You can set the buffer variable `readline_word_chars` to a string consisting of the word characters for the current buffer.